seek-oss/braid-design-system/packages/docs-ui/README.md

 ### `SideNavigationGroup`

-A group of SideNavigationItems, with a title.
+A group of SideNavigationItems, with an optional title.

 ```tsx
 import { SideNavigationGroup } from '@braid-design-system/docs-ui';